 4 injured in explosion at Mirpur restaurant

-At least four people were injured in an explosion at a restaurant in Mirpur's Kafrul area in the capital this afternoon.
+At least four people were injured in an explosion at a restaurant in Mirpur's Kafrul area in the capital yesterday afternoon.

 The accident took place when some workers were building a walk-in freezer unit at the restaurant around 3:30pm, said police.